Padel Training at Home UK 2026: 7 Effective Drills for Between Court Sessions

 Drill 7 – Padel-Specific Core Stability Circuit

-Skill trained: Core strength, anterior and lateral stability, rotational power, injury resistance – the physical foundation that underpins every padel movement and shot
+Skill trained: Core strength, anterior and lateral stability, rotational control and balance during padel-specific movement.

 Four exercises performed in sequence:

-Plank: Hold a front plank position with a neutral spine – hips level, core engaged, breathing controlled – for 30 to 45 seconds.
-Progress to 60 seconds as strength develops.
-This foundational exercise builds the anterior core stability that supports every padel shot and movement.
-Many coaches note it as the single most important core exercise for racket sport athletes.
+Plank: Hold a front plank position with a neutral spine – hips level, core engaged and breathing controlled – for 30 to 45 seconds.
+Progress towards 60 seconds as strength develops.
+The plank develops anterior core stability and helps reinforce the controlled body position needed during movement and stroke preparation.

 Side plank: Hold a side plank on each side for 20 to 30 seconds, progressing to 45 seconds.
 This builds the lateral core stability that supports court coverage, direction changes, and the defensive positions frequently required in padel doubles play.